DirtBagXon/hypseus_singe_data/README.md

 #### Firstly, ensure you are running at least version 2.6.6 of Hypseus Singe.

-##### If you are upgrading from < 2.6.4 you will need the latest files from this repo to align sprites correctly in ported games.
+##### If you are upgrading from < 2.6.4 you will need the latest files from this repo to correct alignment in ported games.

 Feel free to submit pull requests for any fixes or improvements.

 ## Singe 1 replacement files

-Version **2.6.6** fixed several timing issues, so replacement files are no longer needed for this.

-Singe 1 files within the ``00-singe1`` folder now only contain alignment changes and fixes:
+Singe 1 files within the ``00-singe1`` folder contain alignment changes and fixes to original games:

 - Last Bounty Hunter (*lbh*) now has a **fix** that shows Handsome Harry as captured.....
-- Maddog McCree (maddog) has **fix** for nil value error loop in doLevelPond()
+- Maddog McCree (*maddog*) has **fix** for nil value error loop in doLevelPond()
-- Space Pirates (spacepirates) has a **fix** for nil value index error.
+- Space Pirates (*spacepirates*) has a **fix** for nil value index error.
+- Mad Dog II: Typing Edition (*typing-md2*) has SDL2 keycode porting changes.

-The Fan games have some other minor changes for completeness.
+Fan games have some other changes for alignment and completeness.

-These are optional.
+These updates are advised for best experience.
 Pull requests accepted for any fixes or improvements ``:)``

 ## Using this repository (Singe 2) ported games